-José Ferrar stars in his second dramatic feature as director, teamed with newcomer Gena Rowlands as a married working couple.
-Ferrar’s executive assistant isn’t on the list of those invited to meet the new corporate bosses, which everyone knows means he’s a dead employee walking.
+José Ferrer stars in his second dramatic feature as director, teamed with newcomer Gena Rowlands as a married working couple.
+Ferrer’s executive assistant isn’t on the list of those invited to meet the new corporate bosses, which everyone knows means he’s a dead employee walking.
 Things are looking darkest just as his loving wife is bringing news of a baby on the way.
 The show builds up a terrific critique of anxiety in the Rat Race, but then…

 The High Cost of Loving